 Otros Criterios (Luca Zanchi, Elena Blázquez, Aurora Mediavilla and Gabriela Targhetta) is a research group composed of students enrolled in the History of Contemporary Art and Visual Culture master's program offered by Museo Reina Sofía, UAM and UCM.
 The group's interests revolve around the specific contributions that persons engaged in artistic practices can make to the field of academic research.
 The evolution of contemporary art towards the transdisciplinary, along with the new formative and didactic demands within university teaching, require that a new approach be adopted, an approach able to combine academic methodological rigor with the specificity of artistic practice.

-University Extension Department of the Faculty of Fine Arts at UCM and the research group Otros Criterios
+- Organized by: University Extension Department of the Faculty of Fine Arts at UCM and the research group Otros Criterios